zac-heisey/team-business/_pages/team-building-workshop.md

 ### WHY RUN THIS SIMULATION?

-During the team-building workshop, employees gain valuable personal leadership and team working lessons, which they can apply when they return to their organization.
+During the program, employees gain valuable personal leadership and team working lessons, which they can apply when they return to their organization.

 * Break down functional silos
 * Encourage cooperation across departments